cgeyskens/phd/image-analysis/synapse-counting/README.md

 - passing arguments from nextflow to python (commit on 09/08/23) with the argparse library

 ##### Next-up
+Make working python script of batch processing file and later connect it to nextflow

 1. with basic image parameters (image size)
 - specify the input directory with nextflow & batch process all the files inside the specified dir with python & output a single csv file of the input file parameters

-- channel the csv to another python script and calculate the mean
+- channel the csv to another python script and calculate the mean or something else (ex nr of images/rows)

 2. include suggestions of Benjamin into the ipynb and py script

-3. Try out small pipeline with the actual parameters
+3. Try out small pipeline with the actual coloc parameters or other parameters